Trudeau says indigenous groups must end crippling rail blockades - RFI

 "Of course, we will never close the door on dialogue, and our hand remains extended should someone want to reach for it."

+Until now, the Ontario Provincial Police and the Surete du Quebec had kept a watch on protests near Belleville, Ontario and more recently another immediately south of Montreal.

-Violent clashes between police and indigenous peoples in past decades led to the deaths of a Quebec policeman and a protester in Ontario.
+But they had been reluctant to use force to dislodge the protestors, cognisant that violent clashes between police and indigenous peoples in past decades had led to the deaths of a Quebec policeman and a protester in Ontario.

 © 2020 AFP